lanterndata/lantern/lantern_extras/README.md

-    'context',           -- System prompt to be used for LLM (default: lantern_extras.completion_context GUC) 'column_type',       -- Target column type to be used for destination (default: TEXT) 'model',             -- LLM model to use (default: 'gpt-4o') 'runtime',           -- Runtime environment (default: 'openai')
+    'context',           -- System prompt to be used for LLM (default: lantern_extras.completion_context GUC) 'column_type',       -- Target column type to be used for destination (default: TEXT) 'model',             -- LLM model to use (default: 'gpt-4o') 'batch_size',        -- Batch size to use when sending batch requests (default: 2) 'runtime',           -- Runtime environment (default: 'openai')
     'runtime_params',    -- Runtime parameters (default: '{}' inferred from GUC variables) 'pk',                -- Primary key column (default: 'id')